WHO WE ARE

 (c) provides that individuals have a right of access to the personal data that we hold about them

 6.1.3 Our Privacy Notice needs to be given to the customer at the first point of contact.
 Our website will direct customers to our Privacy Notice when they make an enquiry on-line.
-If a customer makes an enquiry in the store or signs up a licence agreement in store, then you must give them a copy of our Privacy Notice at that time.
+If a customer makes an enquiry in the office or signs up a licence agreement in office, then you must give them a copy of our Privacy Notice at that time.
 If enquiries are made by telephone, you will need to let them know we take the privacy of their data seriously and let them know that they can view our Privacy Notice on-line or we can send it to them by post or email.

 6.2 Sensitive personal data